 General

 Gray Francolin: Introduced to Hawaii in 1958.
-Buff-brown overall with barring, finer on the underparts and heavier on the upperparts.
+Have buff-brown overall with barring finer on underparts and heavier on the upperparts.
 Face and cheeks are buff to orange-brown.
 Buff throat, bordered below by a narrow black stripe.
 Legs and feet are dull red.
-Sexes are similar, males are larger and have two sets of spurs.
-Juveniles show less color on forehead, throat lacks or has indistinct black border.
+Bill is dark.
+Irises are brown.
+Sexes are similar; males are larger and have two sets of spurs.
+Juveniles are similar to adults, but have less color on forehead, throat lacks or has indistinct black border.
+Races are separated by pale to dark body coloration.

 Range and Habitat

-Gray Francolin: Found an all the main Hawaiian Islands.
-Prefers savannas and shrubland, may be seen in coastal kiawe forests, golf courses, and roadsides.
-Occurs from sea level to 3,280'.
+Gray Francolin: This bird is found on all the main Hawaiian Islands.
+Its preferred habitats include savannas and shrubland, though it may also be seen in coastal kiawe forests, golf courses, and roadsides.
+Occurs from sea level up to 3,280'.
 Native to Iran, Pakistan, India, Bangladesh, and Sri Lanka.

 Breeding and Nesting